Social problem film: Transit and family

 Many social problem films contain a theme of transit and the importance of familial relationships.
 These factors lend further authenticity to the genre as the audience seems to often follow the protagonist as he or she travels a necessary journey to arrive at a viable solution.
 Internal journeys are often mirrored in literal transportation of the characters.
 This can be seen in the traveling across the nation in Wild Boys of the Road (1933), the trip to the doctor's office in Where Are My Children?
 (1916), and the international migration of farmworkers in Border Incident (1949).
 Similarly, the idea of the family is apparent within this genre, oftentimes the idea of the family is of utmost importance.
 There is a finality in terms of the protagonist's descent when he or she has lost the trust and support of their family, and thus the social problem is often resolved by a return to these ideals.
-Although wartime feelings can account for some of this, it is important to note that this theme is maintained throughout the development of the genre.
+Although wartime feelings can account for some of this, this theme is maintained throughout the development of the genre.
 Even in more contemporary social problem films such as Coming Home (1978) and The Good Lie (2014), there is a sense of familial importance, the former in terms of his "brothers" who he stands by no matter what, and the latter in the form of their tribe members who travel thousands of miles for a new life.